HOST FIRMS WANTED FOR THE SPRING 2023 SEMESTER

 The Real Property Law Section (RPLS) has partnered with law schools in New York State to create an RPLS Student Internship Program.
 The purpose of this clinical program is to give second and third year law students interested in transactional real estate (including environmental and sustainability issues) and real estate litigation a semester of work experience in a law firm or corporate law department.

-We are now actively soliciting firms to host law students who wish to participate in the internship program during the Spring 2022 semester.
+We are now actively soliciting firms to host law students who wish to participate in the internship program the Spring 2023 semester.
 The host firm will have one or more law students working ten to fifteen hours per week assisting real estate practitioners in the firm.

 Student interns do not receive compensation from the host firm but, instead, receive course credit from their law schools.
 The host firms must not bill for the students’ work, as that would violate the law schools’ policy.
 The interns’ work product should be sufficient compensation to the host firm.